Paul Lundeen

+Early life and education

 Lundeen is a Republican and lives in Monument, Colorado.
+He attended the University of Nebraska–Lincoln as a Regent Scholar, later graduating from New York University.

 Career

 A businessman, Lundeen previously served on the Colorado State Board of Education, representing the Fifth District, and for a time he served as the Board's chair.

 A bill proposal by Lundeen aimed at requiring voters to cast ballots in person, limiting early voting, and only allowing voters to cast ballots by mail if they opt for it despite voting by mail having been used in Colorado for years.
 In February 2021, a Senate panel rejected the bill.

 In March 2021, Lundeen attended a panel that promoted the false claim that the 2020 presidential election was fraudulent.
 During a speech, Lundeen cast doubt on the validity of the election results including that of Colorado's.